-If the REIT does not use EFTPS, deposit REIT income tax payments (and estimated tax payments) with Form 8109.
-Do not send deposits directly to an IRS office.
-Mail or deliver the completed Form 8109 with the payment to a qualified depositary for Federal taxes or to the Federal Reserve bank (FRB) servicing the REIT's geographic area.
-Make checks or money orders payable to that depositary or FRB.
-To help ensure proper crediting, write the REIT's employer identification number (EIN), the tax period to which the deposit applies, and "Form 1120-REIT" on the check or money order.
+Do not send deposits directly to an IRS office: otherwise, the REIT may have to pay a penalty.
+Mail or deliver the completed Form 8109 with the payment to an authorized depositary, i.e., a commercial bank or other financial institution authorized to accept Federal tax deposits.

+Make checks or money orders payable to the depositary.
+To help ensure proper crediting, write the REIT's EIN, the tax period to which the deposit applies, and "Form 1120-REIT" on the check or money order.
 Be sure to darken the "1120" box on the coupon.
-These records of deposits will be sent to the IRS.
+Records of these deposits will be sent to the IRS.

-A penalty may be imposed if the deposits are mailed or delivered to an IRS office rather than to an authorized depositary or FRB.
-For more information on deposits, see the instructions in the coupon booklet (Form 8109) and Pub.
+For more information on deposits. see the instructions in the coupon booklet (Form 8109) and Pub.
 583, Starting a Business and Keeping Records.

 If the REIT owes tax when it files Form 1120-REIT, do not CAUTION include the payment with the tax return.
-Instead, mail or deliver the payment with Form 8109 to a qualified depositary or FRB or use EFTPS, if applicable.
+Instead, mail or deliver the payment with Form 8109 to an authorized depositary or use EFTPS, if applicable.